faina-harmash/faina-harmash/README.md

 - 👋 Hi, I’m @faina-harmash
 - 👀 I’m interested in QA and Front-End.
-- 🌱 I’m currently learning QA.
+- 🌱 I’m currently working as a QA.
 - 💞️ I’m looking to collaborate on interesting QA projects
 - 📫 How to reach me faya.garmash.work@gmail.com